smk/invite/README.txt

     $args['invitee']: The user account object of the person who was invited.
     $args['inviter']: The user account object of the person who did the inviting.
-    $args['roles']:   An array of roles that the invitee has been escalated to.
+    $args['roles']:   An array of roles the invited person has been escalated to.

   case 'cancel':
     Inviter has cancelled an invitation.